alucchi/Continuous_Optimization/README.md

 ## Continuous Assessments (in lecture/class)

 QA will be conducted in lectures (~5 min long, mainly multiple-choice questions).
-CA will be conducted in exercise classes (~15 min long, mainly short questions with math).
+CA will be conducted in exercise classes (~15 min long, mainly short questions with math). **The best 4 results out of 6 (normalized) will be counted towards the final grade.**

+*If you miss one assessment for a valid reason (e.g., illness or military service), we will offer one additional CA at the end of the semester (date to be determined).
+This additional CA will cover the entire second part of the course, i.e., the material discussed after the midterm.*

+*If you are unable to attend an assessment for a valid reason, please send the corresponding certificate directly to both TAs.
+The justification must be submitted within two weeks of the missed assessment.
+If we do not receive the justification within this time frame, the missed CA/QA will count toward your grade (still considering the best 4 out of 6 assessments).*

 Preliminary dates for continuous assessments (CA):
 1. 11.03.2026 Wednesday Q&A1 (Prerequisite)